paciowg/functional-status-cli/README.md

 https://fshschool.org/docs/tutorials/basic/

-Run SUSHI to generate the /build/input/resources directory, and populate it with the files needed to create the IG.
+Run SUSHI to process the files in the input directory and pre-generate the files needed to create the IG.

     sushi .

-If you are generating the IG for the first time, or need to update the IG Publisher, run this in the build directory
+Run this to download the latest version of the HL7 FHIR IG Publisher tool into ./input-cache.
+This step can be skipped if you already have run the command recently, and have the latest version of the IG Publisher tool.

-    _updatePublisher
+    ./_updatePublisher.sh

-Then run this in the build directory to build the HTML implementation guide.
+Then run this to build the HTML artifacts and other resource files for the implementation guide so that it can be viewed with a browser.

-_genonce
+    ./_genonce.sh

 Congrats.
 Your guide is now located here: